CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Faithfulness is the antidote to bitterness and confusion." - Epictetus</p>
+<p>"The happiness of your life depends upon the quality of your thoughts." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->